How to Hire a Personal Assistant

 • Some pet duties

-Attends events where you need someone to manage logistics, i.e., when I’m speaking, I would like someone to set up the tech, make sure I have what I need, tear everything down, take photos, etc. This allows me to engage with the attendees before and after.
+Attends events where you need someone to manage logistics, i.e., when I’m speaking, I would like someone to set up the tech, ensure I have what I need, tear everything down, take photos, etc. This allows me to engage with the attendees before and after.

 House Manager

-• Maintains schedule of when things need to be done, i.e., descaling the coffeemaker, cleaning the fridge, steaming floors, and caulking sinks and tubs.
+• Maintains a schedule of when things need to be done, such as descaling the coffeemaker, cleaning the fridge, steaming floors, and caulking sinks and tubs.

 • Housecleaning – She cleans what needs it since not all rooms need to be tended to every week.

-• Tailors clothes – mine notices a hole and takes it home and sews it without me asking (yes, I know, she is fantastic).
+• Tailors' clothes—mine notice a hole, take it home, and sew it without me asking (yes, I know, she is fantastic).

 • Runs errands